 Love will always endure.
 When you and your partner truly, fully, and completely love and respect each other, things will have a way of working out.

-Life may hand you out with the toughest challenges, and although there’s no perfect recipe for a perfect relationship, you will persist together and no longer wonder how to make a relationship last.
+If you follow these suggestions, life may hand you the toughest challenges, and although there’s no perfect recipe for a perfect relationship, you will persist together and no longer wonder how to make a relationship last!